hilbix/ansible/roles/netdata/README.md

 # Missing

 - `type` not yet implemented.
-  - For now please use roles `netdata-client` and `netdata-server` instead
+  - For now please use role `netdata-server` for server instead
 - `apikey`
   - it is `00000000-0000-0000-0000-000000000000` for now
 - `port`